ivganev/tutoring/index.md

 <!-- ## Topics -->

 My name is [Iordan](./aboutiordan.html) and I've helped dozens of students level up their math and coding skills.
-I've been in the education business for 10+ years, as a teacher, tutor, and researcher.
+I've been in the education business for 10+ years as a teacher, tutor, and researcher.
 The [topics](./topics.html) I tutor fall into several areas:
 <ul>
   <li>Mathematics</li>